Rounding Calculator

 - Nearest Ten/Hundred/Thousand: Round to the nearest multiple of 10, 100, or 1000

-All calculations are performed in real-time as you enter values, providing instant results without needing to click a button.
+All calculations are performed in real-time.
 The calculator uses standard rounding rules (round half up) for all calculations.

 Rounding Types